nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 })

-# Append Mean and standard deviation
+# Append Mean and standard deviation to normalized table
 normalized_table <- normalized_table %>%
   rowwise() %>%
   mutate(All.Mean=mean(c_across(where(is.numeric))),